mingjkl/nRF-Connect-SDK-Demo/D5_workqueue/workqueue/README_en.md

 This is a demo of a work queue, where a work queue is defined and two works are defined. the two works are then put into the work queue and executed separately.

-This demonstrates the basic use of a work queue, and the other one is more intuitive to use with uart.
+This demonstrates the basic use of a work queue, and the other one is more intuitive to use with [workqueue_uart](D5_workqueue\workqueue_uart).

 ## Code introduction
 * Define a stack space to hold the work in the work queue.